google/or-tools/ortools/sat/doc/reference.md

     against the current solution.

 Raises:
-    RuntimeError: if 'expression' is not a LinearExpression.
+    RuntimeError: if 'expression' is not a LinearExpr.

 ## ObjectiveSolutionPrinter
 ```python